Shadberrow/YVTextField/README.md

 In general all customising properties are shown in [example](#programmatically) above.

-Here is the list of the all with default values:
+Here is the list of them all with default values:

 ```swift
 public var smallPlaceholderText: String = ""